sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

       This is a temporary restriction that could be lifted in the future.
     ],
   ),
-  caption: "Checks made during the first refactoring", )
+  caption: "Checks made during the preparation phase of the \"Inline Concept Requirement\" refactoring", )

 #pagebreak()